EV3-OpenAPI/EV3-API/DEVELOPMENT.md

 # Development Guidelines
-This document intends to establish guidelines which build a transparent, open mechanism for deciding how to evolve the Lego Robot Mindstorm EV3.
+This document intends to establish guidelines which build a transparent, open mechanism for deciding how to evolve the LEGO® MINDSTORMS® EV3-REST.
 [ZHAW](https://www.zhaw.ch/en/engineering/) will initially follow these processes when merging changes from external contributors or from the
 ZHAW itself.
 This guideline document will be adjusted as practicality dictates.